adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 ## Part III: Storefront Integration

 ### Step 3.1: UI Render
-1. Go to the storefront repository
+1. Open your storefront codespace
 2. Open the block `blocks/commerce-checkout/commerce-checkout.js`
 3. In Line 339, add the following code to render a warning message when the payment method is selected: